The ORBIT methodology in practice — where theory meets execution

 | Personalised education | Required 1:1 tutoring at scale | EdTech projected $1.28T by 2034 |

-| Rural telemedicine | Infrastructure + specialist costs | 2 billion people without healthcare access |
+| Rural telemedicine | Infrastructure + specialist costs | Roughly half the world's population lacks access to essential health services (WHO) |

 | Micro-SaaS for niche markets | Development costs exceeded market size | Print-on-demand: $10.2B → $103B by 2034 |